Florence Gell: Humber College of Applied Arts and Technology

-In April 1968, Florence Gell joined the Board of Governors of the public Humber College of Applied Arts and Technology (established 1967).
-The Ontario Council of Regents, which supervised all such colleges in the province, recommended Gell's initial appointment and first renewal for approval by the Minister of Education.
+In April 1968, Gell joined the Board of Governors of the public Humber College of Applied Arts and Technology (established 1967).
+The Ontario Council of Regents recommended Gell's initial appointment and first renewal for approval by the Minister of Education.
 The Council itself approved her two subsequent renewals.
 Gell reached the eight-year term limit for a provincial appointee at the end of 1975.
 The Borough of York then appointed her to the Humber Board in January 1976 as its representative for a four-year term.

-In February 1974, the Humber Board elected Florence Gell as its Vice-Chair.
+In February 1974, the Humber Board elected Gell as Vice-Chair.
 This appointment was renewed in 1975 and 1976.
 She was then elected Chair of the Board in February 1977 and 1978.
-Gell was succeeded as Chair in February 1979 and left the Board at the end of that year.

-Humber College's original campuses were located in the Borough of Etobicoke, which bordered the Borough of York.
-In 1969, Florence Gell strongly advocated for the establishment of a campus in York.
-In September 1970, the college opened its Keelesdale Campus in the Kodak Heights industrial area of York's Mount Dennis neighbourhood, immediately west of its Keelesdale/Silverthorn neighbourhood.
-Gell was the Board's representative to this facility, which closed at the end of 1995 due to a lack of land and funding for necessary upgrades.

-During her time on the Humber Board, Florence Gell served as Chair of its Program Committee.
+During her time on the Humber Board, Gell served as Chair of its Program Committee.
 This Committee evaluated existing and proposed educational programs and changes at the college.
-A similar committee operated at the Council of Regents to coordinate programs across the college system.

 Gell also served on the Social Services Advisory Committee, which advised the Board on the curricula of the social service programs offered at the college.
-This Committee included representatives from social organizations, such as Big Brothers, Catholic Children's Aid Society, Lakeshore Psychiatric Hospital, Ontario Welfare Council, Toronto Social Planning Council, Veteran's Affairs Department, and the YMCA.
-Members of the committee also included Humber staff and students.

 In 1979, a group of women affiliated with Humber College established the Florence Gell Award, which was given annually to one or more female students for high performance in the college's journalism program.